-The STEM Director provides direct supervision to student worker 'Illumineers', STEM Student Support Specialist and Grant Account/Admin assistant.
-This OC STEM team works collaboratively with the Library Learning Resource Center.
-The direct collaborator is the Tutorial Service Specialist.
+The STEM Director provides direct supervision to student worker 'Illumineers', STEM Student Support Specialists II and Grant Account/Admin assistant.
+This OC STEM team works collaboratively with counseling and the Library Learning Resource Center.
+The direct collaborator is the Tutorial Service Specialist and the STEM Counselor.